michalbukowski/rnaseq-pipeline-1/DOCKER_MANUAL.md

 Bukowski M, Kosecka-Strojek M, Madry A, Zagorski-Przybylo R, Zadlo T, Gawron K, Wladyka B (2022) _Staphylococcal saoABC operon codes for a DNA-binding protein SaoC implicated in the response to nutrient deficit_. [awaiting publication]

+If you find the pipeline useful, please cite the paper.

 ### 1. Setup the environment (optional but recommended)
 Optionally, in order to allow your user to run docker without root privileges, create a group docker and add your user to it.
 That however will itself require root privileges.
 ```